Zonico6/PSE/pflichtenheft_draft.md

 1. **Feedback Form**: A standartized form for given feedback.
 It constitutes of standardized questions which must be scored.
 1. **Feedback**: A filled-out Feedback Form which resembles the opinion formed after a review
 1. **Review Request**: The request of an author to one or more assignees for a paper he has written.
+1. **Submit a review request**: The process of an author of a paper uploading this paper and creating a review request for that paper, notifying the list of assignees of that request
 1. **Internal Review**: A review that is requested of a faculty member by another faculty member for a paper which he has written
 1. **External Review**: A review that is requested by a conference from a faculty member.
 During external review, the members don't have the option to deny review requests.
 Therefore, in this context, the assignee and the reviewer of a paper are always identical